Joy Adamson: Biography

 She grew up on an estate near Opava in the village called Kreuzberg (now Kružberk, Czech Republic).
-With the outbreak of the WWII she had moved to Vienna earning a music degree before studying sculpting and medicine.
+With the outbreak of the WWI she had moved to Vienna earning a music degree before studying sculpting and medicine.
 As a young adult, Adamson considered careers as a concert pianist, and in medicine.

-Joy Adamson married three times in the span of ten years.
-Her first marriage in 1935 was to Viktor von Klarwill (aka Ziebel; 1902–1985).
+Adamson married three times in the span of ten years.
+Her first marriage in 1935 was to Viktor von Klarwill.

 She went to Kenya in 1937 where she met and married in 1938 the botanist Peter Bally, who gave her the nickname "Joy".
-Peter did botanical paintings, and it was he who encouraged her to continue sketching and painting the flora and fauna in her surroundings.
-She met her third husband, senior wildlife warden George Adamson, while on safari in the early 1940s and married him in 1944.
+Bally did botanical paintings, and it was he who encouraged her to continue sketching and painting the flora and fauna in her surroundings.
+She met her third husband, wildlife warden George Adamson, while on safari in the early 1940s and married him in 1944.
 They made their home together in Kenya.

-Joy Adamson is best known for her conservation efforts associated with Elsa the Lioness.
 In 1956, George Adamson, in the course of his job as game warden of the Northern Frontier District in Kenya, shot and killed a lioness as she charged him and another warden.
-George later realized the lioness was just protecting her cubs, which were found nearby in a rocky crevice.
+He later realized the lioness was protecting her cubs, which were found nearby in a rocky crevice.
 Taking them home, Joy and George found it difficult to care for all the cubs' needs.
-The two largest cubs, named "Big One" and "Lustica", were passed on to be cared for by a zoo in Rotterdam, and the smallest, "Elsa", was raised by the couple.
+The two largest cubs, named "Big One" and "Lustica", were passed on to be cared for by a zoo in Rotterdam, and the smallest, Elsa the Lioness, was raised by the couple.

 After some time living together, the Adamsons decided to set Elsa free rather than send her to a zoo, and spent many months training her to hunt and survive on her own.
-They were in the end successful, and Elsa became the first lioness successfully released back into the wild, the first to have contact after release, and the first known released lion to have a litter of cubs.
+Elsa became the first lioness successfully released back into the wild, the first to have contact after release, and the first to have a litter of cubs.
 The Adamsons kept their distance from the cubs, getting close enough only to photograph them.

 In January 1961, Elsa died from babesiosis, a disease resulting from a tick bite.
 Her three young cubs became a nuisance, killing the livestock of local farmers.
 The Adamsons, who feared the farmers might kill the cubs, were able to eventually capture them and transport them to neighboring Tanganyika Territory, where they were promised a home at Serengeti National Park.